-Vinyl and rubber products were once relegated to just rain protection gear in our closets.
-But designers have embraced vinyl, neoprene and other synthetic fabrics for all types of fashion.
-They are often chosen as an alternative to leather or to make a high-fashion statement.
+Vinyl and rubber products were once relegated to just floors, rain protection gear in our closets or mats for the floor of our car.
+But designers have embraced vinyl, neoprene, and other synthetic fabrics for all types of fashion.

-Because of their unique properties, just a toss in the washer won't work and traditional laundry techniques and products may ruin the finish.
+Because of their unique properties, a usual toss in the washer won't work for vinyl and rubber, and traditional laundry techniques and products may ruin the finish.

 The first thing to do before attempting to clean vinyl and rubber clothes is to read the garment material identification and care tag.
-That tag will give you information on the components used in making the garment and the products that can harm the finish and correct washing and drying temperatures.
-High water and dryer temperatures are particularly damaging and can cause melting of the textiles that can never be reversed.
+That tag will give you information on the components used in making the garment, products that can harm the finish, and correct washing and drying temperatures.
+High temperatures are particularly damaging and can cause melting that can never be reversed.

 Neoprene is another rubber textile that can be formed into a solid textile that has no raveling or extruded into fine threads for knitting.
 Neoprene is found in everything from high fashion to wetsuits to tights.